vhaudiquet/ubuntu-project-docs/docs/reference/glossary.md

 Coordinated Release Date
     The date at which the details of a {term}`CVE` are to be publicly disclosed.

+    Disambiguation: The acronym CRD could also refer to {term}`Current Release in Development`

 Copyleft
     Licenses which implement copyleft grant certain freedoms to their works, under